jrlivesey/ProximaStability/README.md

 ## Secular evolution

 The six `VPLanet` simulations in `secular-evolution/vplanet-sims` must first be run.
-Note that these are computationally expensive, and will require multiple weeks of wall clock time to finish.
-Then, running the script `proxima-b-evols.py` will produce the secular evolution figure from the paper.
+Note that these are computationally expensive, and will require multiple weeks of wall time to finish.
+Then, running the scripts `proxima-b-evols.py` and `proxima-evols.py` will produce in order the secular evolution figures from the paper.

 ## Using REBOUND